Maultasche/LargeSortCSharp/README.md

 # Sorting a Large Number of Integers

-This is the the same problem from the [NodeLargeSort](https://github.com/Maultasche/NodeLargeSort) project, but solved using C#

-It is essentially a version of merge sort that uses files and has variable-length merge chunks, where chunks can be merged together in any number instead of two at a time like the typical merge sort.

 ## Overview

 This project is a fun exercise in sorting a very large number of integers while keeping only a subset of integers in memory at any particular time.
 The number of integers to load and keep in memory at any given time is known as "chunk", and all the integers will be sorted and placed in an output file without ever storing more than one chunk of integers in memory.